k7od/codingbat-solutions/Logic1/README.md

 Logic-1 problems are about using boolean logic and decision making, often involving:

-Complex boolean expressions
+Complex boolean expressions.

 Multiple conditions combined with AND/OR

-Nested if-else logic
+Nested if-else logic.

 Evaluating scenarios with logical constraints